cruelkratos/an-attempt-at-csharp-/README.md

 A simple C# web crawler that performs a **depth-limited DFS** on the IIT Roorkee website domain, building a graph of internal links and calculating PageRank scores to identify the most important pages.

-## Overview

-This application starts at the IIT Roorkee homepage (https://iitr.ac.in/) and systematically explores linked pages within the domain using a **depth-limited depth-first search** (DFS).
-It collects all URLs that contain the string `"iitr"` and builds a directed graph from the discovered links.
-A simplified **PageRank algorithm** is then applied to rank the importance of each page.

 ## Features